Rescue workers battle mudslips, waist-high waters in typhoon-hit Japan

 More than 110,000 police officers, fire fighters, soldiers and coastguard personnel, as well as some 100 helicopters were mobilized for Monday’s rescue operations, Chief Cabinet Secretary Yoshihide Suga said.

-Later in the day, strong rain is forecast in some parts of central and eastern Japan, where soil is already loosened by record-breaking rain from the typhoon, prompting Suga to urge residents to be on guard.
+Later in the day, strong rain is forecast in some parts of central and eastern Japan, where soil is already loosened by record-breaking rain from the typhoon, prompting Suga to urge residents to keep their guard up.

 “Rain is expected in affected areas today.
 Because of the rain we have seen so far, levels of water are high in some rivers and soil is loose in some areas,” Suga said.